MolSSI/QCFractal/docs/source/portal-client.rst

         >>> data
         {'hooh': '5b882c957b87878925ffaf22'}

-Molecules can either be queried based of their Molecule ID or their Molecule hash:
+Molecules can either be queried from their Molecule ID or Molecule
+hash:

 .. code-block:: python